Proteusiq/Pragmatic-Python/chapters/01_beginning.md

 uv run pytest
 ````
 `````
 Skål! `det her er helt vild!`.
 One file, one job, one test.
 Change `recommend`?
 It’s right there.
 Test?
 Run one file.
 Onboard?
 ‘This suggests.’
 Like toilet paper arm’s reach—no messy `sys.path` creeping in.
 It just works.
-Pure `fad øl`.
+Pure `fadøl`.
+A Nørrebro Øko Classic.

 ###### Pragmatic Package Separation